st-tech/zozo-shift15m/DATASHEET.md

 ##### ```Will older versions of the dataset continue to be supported/hosted/maintained?
 If so, please describe how.
 If not, please describe how its obsolescence will be communicated to users.```

 ##### ```If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?
 If so, please provide a description.
 Will these contributions be validated/verified?
 If so, please describe how.
 If not, why not?
 Is there a process for communicating/distributing these contributions to other users?
 If so, please provide a description.```
+Others may do so and should contact the original authors about incorporating fixes/extensions.

 ##### ```Any other comments?```